RivaD2/reading-notes/coder-Computers.md

 ## **Let's Talk about Basic Navigation | Let's Get Movin'**
 ##### Alright, now that you've identified your shell and opened Terminal, let's get to movin' around the system!
 Play around with some of the commands below:

                     1. When we refer to a file or directory, it is called a Path
                     2. There are (2) types of paths: Absolute and Relative
                     3. `pwd` a.k.a.
-Print Working Directory- Tells you what your working directory is--your current location.
+Print Working Directory- Tells you what your working directory is.
+                        It is your current location.
                        (Use this often to know where you are working from
                     4. `ls` a.k.a.
 List- It will list your location
                     5. `cd` a.k.a.
 Change Directory- Well, this as you can imagine, takes you to another directory

 ### A Word of Advice, just remember as you move along that  **EVERYTHING IS A FILE, yes EVERYTHING ** :smiley: